 Snowmageddon, Snowpocalypse, SnOMG!

-There is no end to the terms for "really big snowstorm," and those terms came in handy, particularly during the 2014-'15 winter.
-Just check out snowfall totals in the Top 10 Snowiest Cities, according to Accuweather.com:
+There is no end to the terms for "really big snowstorm," and those terms came in handy, particularly in America's snowiest cities.
+Just check out these average annual snowfall totals, according to the Weather Channel:

 So, why so many deaths?
 Shoveling snow is just another household chore, right?

 Don't pick up that shovel without a doctor's permission if you have a history of heart disease.
-If you feel tightness in the chest or dizziness, stop immediately.
 A clear driveway is not worth your life.